-Exceedances on Odour (including NH3 and H2S), NO_x and SO2 from CHP and Carbon Monoxide, NO_x, SO2, VOCs (including methane), NH3, HCL and HF from ASP were recorded on the on-line monitoring system.
+Exceedances on NO_x and SO2 from CHP and Carbon Monoxide, NO_x, VOCs (including methane) and NH3 from ASP were recorded on the on-line monitoring system in June 2020.
+Exceedances on Odour (including NH3 and H2S), NO_x and SO2 from CHP and Carbon Monoxide, NO_x, SO2, VOCs (including methane), NH3, HCL and HF from ASP were recorded on the online monitoring system in July 2020.
+Exceedances on NO_x from CHP and NO_x and NH3 from ASP were recorded on the on-line monitoring system in August 2020.
 It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks, unstable operation, test runs and interference of sensor, are disregarded.

-Exceedances in emission parameters of CAPCS, CHP and ASP were found to be a result of problems with the continuous fine-tuning of CAPCS and CHP settings, and the incomplete thermal combustion of the thermal combustion unit of the ASP.
+Exceedances in emission parameters of CAPCS, CHP and ASP were found to be a result of problems with system maintenance at CAPCS, low biogas loading at CHP and incomplete combustion of biogas at ASP.

-The Contractor has implemented mitigation measures to control the exceedance (including the re-adjustment of CAPCS and CHP and tuning the thermal combustion unit of the ASP to optimise combustion efficiency and overall performance).
+The Contractor has implemented mitigation measures to control the exceedance (including continuous monitoring of CAPCS, arranging for the supplier of CHP to perform on-site adjustment to improve CHP performance and tuning the thermal combustion unit of the ASP to optimise combustion efficiency and overall performance).

-The Contractor is recommended to closely monitor the processes of the modification of the CAPCS, CHP and ASP and the post-modification monitoring of emission level to avoid any exceedance.
+The Contractor is recommended to closely monitor the processes of the modification of the ASP and the post-modification monitoring of emission level to avoid any exceedance.